Thomas-Starck/n-p-sanitation-flows/readme.md

 Open the website (online or in the docs folder) to see more results and descriptions.

-WHAT IS THE OUPUT_DATA CONTENT ?
+# What is the output_data content ?

 - all_WWTP folder : 1 file for each water agency basin.
 Displays for each year all the wastewater treatment plants with the following information : incoming and outgoing pollution, yield, and wastewater treatment plant description.
 The sanitation portal csv provides more extensive description of the wastewater treatment plats + destinations of produced sludge.